kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 Your client app provides an interface for your users, allowing them to create and manage Kin accounts.
 Kin provides client SDKs including the [Kin SDK for Android](/android/sdk), [Kin SDK for iOS](/ios/sdk) and [Kin SDK for Unity](/unity/sdk).

 Opening a user account on the Kin Blockchain begins with the client app.
 The SDK provides classes and methods to create and securely store a keypair required for accessing the account.
-The keypair consists of a public address (sometimes called public key) and a private key.
+The keypair consists of a public address (sometimes called public key) and a private key (sometimes referred to as private/secret seed).

 The client SDK also provides classes and methods for managing the account, including such key actions as: